-When my girl Ollie (a successful business woman and an author of more than 20 books) asked me to talk at Nulis Buku Club’s gathering at Urban Icon Store Senayan last week, I kept my cool and said, “Sure!”.
+When my girl Ollie (a successful businesswoman and an author of more than 20 books) asked me to talk at Nulis Buku Club’s gathering at Urban Icon Store Senayan last week, I kept my cool and said, “Sure!”.
 Little did she know that I was actually panicking.
 I always find it challenging to talk about writing.
-I mean, who am I to talk about such thing?
+I mean, who am I to talk about such a thing?
 In the end, that was exactly what I did not do.
 I did not talk about writing.
 I got everyone to write instead.

 I do not want to talk about writing because I don’t think we learn about writing that way.